Raivis80/First-Milestone-Project/README.md

 ## UX

+- ### Target audiences
+    - Wedding planners
+    - Event organisers
+    - Current customers

  - ### External Visiror's goal's
-        1. To receive - flower Bouquets arrangements, Event arrangements quotes.
+        1. To get quotes for flower arrangemens for weddings or, event flower arrangements.
         2. To be able to navigate throughout the site to find any occasion flower arrangements.
         3. To locate Information on the location, contact details.
         4. To locate links to social media for external resources.